-- Notifying the professor well in advance in the unusual circumstance that you will be late, unable to attend class, or unable to meet class requirements - Adhering to the Simmons University Honor code at all times in clinical and classroom situations - Being respectful of all department staff. - Interacting respectfully and effectively with patients, families, colleagues, other healthcare professionals, and the community and to deal effectively with cultural and ethnic diversity issues. - Displaying appropriate body language and tone of voice. - Managing time and resources appropriately. - Identifying sources of, seek out, and accept feedback; and to effectively use and provide feedback. - Taking responsibility and initiative to one's learning, including seeking additional help when necessary. - Being able to fulfill commitments and to be accountable for actions and outcomes. - Being able to identify sources of stress and to develop effective coping behaviors.
+- Notify the professor well in advance in the unusual circumstance that you will be late, unable to attend class, or unable to meet class requirements - Adhere to the Simmons University Honor code at all times in clinical and classroom settings - Be respectful of all department staff. - Interact respectfully and effectively with patients, families, colleagues, other healthcare professionals, and the community and to deal effectively with cultural and ethnic diversity issues. - Display appropriate body language and tone of voice. - Manage time and resources appropriately. - Identify sources of, seek out, and accept feedback; and effectively use and provide feedback. - Take responsibility and initiative to one's learning, including seeking additional help when necessary. - Be able to fulfill commitments and to be accountable for actions and outcomes. - Be able to identify sources of stress and develop effective coping behaviors.